ruffle-rs/ruffle/tests/README.md

 # Necessary for some timer tests.
 sleep_to_meet_frame_rate = false

+# If true, log AVM warnings.
+# Warnings are special AVM traces that can be produced by Flash Player (but
+# don't have to) and can provide insight into what AVM does.
+This option can be
+# used to disable warnings in case the output does not contain them.
+log_warnings = true

 # If true, ignore this test.
 # Please comment why, ideally link to an issue, so we know what's up.
 # Prefer setting `known_failure = true` to ignoring the test.